sosophia10/Data-Analytics-Research-Project/README.md

    For SQL scripts:

-   Load the database 'student_adaptivity.db' into your preferred SQL environment.
+   Load the database `student_adaptivity.db` into your preferred SQL environment.
-   Execute queries in 'distributions.sql'.
+   Execute queries in `distributions.sql`.

 References:
 Dataset Citation: